Katherine E. Standefer

 Katherine E. Standefer is an American writer of creative nonfiction.
 She was a recipient of the 2015 Iowa Review Award in Nonfiction.

 Biography

-She was born in the Chicago metropolitan area and currently lives in New Mexico.
+She was born in the Chicago metropolitan area and currently lives in Wyoming.
 Standefer's book Lightning Flowers: My Journey to Uncover the Cost of Saving A Life was a non-fiction finalist for the Kirkus Prize in 2020.
 She has also written for High Country News and the Los Angeles Times.
 In 2018, Standefer was a Logan Nonfiction Fellow at The Carey Institute for Global Good in Rensselaerville, New York.